cplAloysius/SC7_Group4_MiniProject/README.md

 Can fake news be detected based on specific features that identify them as fake?
 ## The Dataset Used
 [Gettting Real about Fake News](https://www.kaggle.com/datasets/mrisdal/fake-news)
+- spam_score column displays a number between 0 to 1 showing the likelihood of the news thread being fake
 ## Data Cleaning and Preparation
 - For Exploratory Data Analysis
   - Filled NULL entries in “country” column with value “US”